-On 12th October 1492, when Columbus landed on the Isle of Guanahani, the Indians offered a handful of dried leaves.
+On 12th October 1492, when Columbus landed on the island of Guanahani, the Indians offered a handful of dried leaves.
 It is thought these may have been coca leaves.
 What is true is that coca had already been a traditional crop for 6,500 years.
 The sacred plant of the Incas, this leaf has an important place in Andean culture, in which context it is believed to induce wisdom and knowledge.
 It is used in multiple ways medicinally, as well as a palliative for fatigue and hunger.
-The use made of it by the narcotic traffic has had a very negative influence on the image of a plant which has high symbolic and cultural worth.
+The use made of it in the narcotics trade has had a very negative influence on the image of a plant which has high symbolic and cultural worth.

-Yuca is an important world source of carbohydrates, also known as cassava, manioc or arrowroot.
-Its tuberous root is used to produce delicious yuca chips, as well as flour and tapioca.
-It is gluten free but does contain arsenic.
-Yuca originated in the Americas and is particularly grown now in Africa, but is also grown in the Project Peru kitchen garden.
+Yucca is an important world source of carbohydrates, also known as cassava, manioc or arrowroot.
+Its tuberous root is used to produce delicious yucca chips, as well as flour and tapioca.
+It is gluten free but does contain cyanide.
+Yucca originated in the Americas and is particularly grown now in Africa, but is also grown in the Project Peru kitchen garden.

 Maize (alternatively known as corn) is a large grain plant first domesticated by indigenous peoples in Mexico about 10,000 years ago.
 It is also grown in the Project Peru kitchen garden.

-A traditional Andean tuberous crop familiar in pre-Inca times, it is ‘related’ to the nasturtium.
+A traditional Andean tuberous crop familiar in pre-Inca times, the origin of the garden nasturtium.
 The edible tubers of Mashua are eaten cooked or roasted as a vegetable.
 Though a minor food source, it is especially consumed among Amerindian populations.
-Like the garden nasturtiums, it is a herbacious perennial climber.
-It is reputed to be an anaphrodisiac.
-It is grown in the Project Peru kitchen garden.
+Like the garden nasturtiums, it is a herbaceous perennial climber.
+It is reputed to be an aphrodisiac.
+It is often grown in the Project Peru kitchen garden.

-A traditional Andean tuberous crop familar in pre-Inca times, though it no longer grows in the wild.
-Known as one of the ‘lost crops’ of the Incas it was brought into cultivation for its tubers which are used as a root vegetable, and can come in a variety of colours.
+A traditional Andean tuberous crop familiar in pre-Inca times, though it no longer grows in the wild.
+Known as one of the “lost crops” of the Incas it was brought into cultivation for its tubers which are used as a root vegetable, and can come in a variety of colours.
 Oca is still widely planted in Peru and Bolivia.
-It is planted and cooked just like potatoes and is grown in the Project Peru kitchen garden.
+It is planted and cooked just like potatoes and is often grown in the Project Peru kitchen garden.

-Known as Maracuyá in Spanish this fruit is now grown in the casa hogar kitchen garden.
+Known as Maracuyá in Spanish, this fruit is now grown in the casa hogar kitchen garden.
 The fruit can be round or oval, and can be yellow, green, purple or red in colour.
 It has a juicy pulp with a large number of seeds.
-The part of the fruit that is eaten is the pulp and it can also be sqeezed to make juice.
+The part of the fruit that is eaten is the pulp and it can also be squeezed to make juice.

 The Amazon rainforest covers about 60% of Peru’s territory.
 It is a paradise of megadiversity.
-In just one tree, the “Shihuahuaco” of Madre de Dios, entomologists found 5,000 specimens of insects, 80% of them new to science.
+In just one tree, the Shihuahuaco (dipteryx micrantha) in Madre de Dios, entomologists found 5,000 specimens of insects, 80% of them new to science.
 Some trees are believed to be over 700 years old.
 However, this is now one of the most endangered trees due to excessive and frequently illegal logging for export of its valuable timber.